ollef/ollef.github.io/site/posts/query-based-compilers.md

 function when a `Task` fetches a key.
 This results in an inefficient build system that recomputes every query from scratch.

-But the `Rock` library lets you layer more functionality onto your `rules` function, and one thing that you can add is memoisation.
-If you do that Rock caches the result of each fetched key by storing the key-value pairs of already performed fetches in a [dependent hashmap](https://hackage.haskell.org/package/dependent-hashmap).
+But the `Rock` library lets us layer more functionality onto our `rules` function, and one thing that we can add is memoisation.
+If we do that Rock caches the result of each fetched key by storing the key-value pairs of already performed fetches in a [dependent hashmap](https://hackage.haskell.org/package/dependent-hashmap).
 This way, we